We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - dysgeusia, or taste disorders

-- glossodynia, or a painful tongue
+- glossodynia, or tongue pain

-- inflammation of the tongue, tongue ulcers
+- inflammation of the tongue or tongue ulcers

 - more frequent gum disease